preyx/sd-civitai-browser-plus/README.md

 * Explore a wide range of models at your fingertips.

-<h3>Check for updates and installed models 🔄</h3>

-* Easily spot new updates and identify already installed models while browsing.
-* Ability to scan all installed models for available updates.

 <h3>Download any Model, any version, and any file 📥</h3>

 * Get the specific model version and file you need hassle-free.